cyph/cyph/README.md

 	# Then set the environment variables from boot2docker's output

+---

-To build for the first time (but scroll to the bottom first):
+To build for the first time:

 	docker build -t cyph/<branch> .

+Alternatively, in Unix-like environments, you can run:

+	make

+To blow out all Cyph-related images/containers/processes when you're done:

+	make clean

+---

 To start local environment: